 If we had to play favorites, the bathroom would outrank every room in the house.
 While we love a stylish kitchen, a luxe living room, and a blissful bedroom, nothing compares to the peaceful respite a well-designed bathroom offers.
-It's a place of refuge where we wash off a hard day's work, cleanse the soul, and beautify ourselves for the day ahead.
+It's a place of refuge where we wash off a hard day's work and beautify ourselves for the day ahead.
 It's a time for reflection and relaxation.
 (Who doesn't love a bath?
 Especially in a freestanding tub.)
-But decorating a bathroom can be challenging, though, especially when it's a small one.
+But decorating a bathroom can be challenging, especially when it's a small one.

 The most transformative tool in your decorating arsenal?
 A paintbrush.
-"Bathrooms aren't the easiest spaces to make homely or stylish," interior designer and author Abigail Ahern tells me.
-However, a dark paint color will stop it from veering into the sterile-and-soulless territory.
+"Bathrooms aren't the easiest spaces to make homey or stylish," interior designer and author Abigail Ahern tells me.
+However, a dark paint color will stop it from veering into sterile-and-soulless territory.
 "Going bold with your color choice is an instant game-changer," she told MyDomaine.
 Designers also agree that a clean white paint color never goes out of style.
 You can always add pops of color in accent designs to finish the look.

 Ready for a revamp?
 We tapped several interior designers for their favorite out-of-the-box small-bathroom paint colors.